How A False Story About A Husband And Wife Being Twins Ended Up On Major News Websites

 That same AdSense code also appears in the source code of other sites that use similar design templates and logos.
 One is the Batty Post, a site that published similar too-good-to-check hoaxes that were often based in Asia.
 It appears to have stopped publishing in March of last year.
 Another connected site is the East Asia Tribune, which drew attention last year with a series of fake stories about North Korea and a viral hoax about a man in Singapore losing his virginity while his family watched.
 The Tribune has been offline since last year, but an archived version of the site accessible via the Internet Archive showed that it too had the same AdSense code.
 The Batty Post also last year announced in a now-deleted post that it had been acquired by the East Asia Tribune.

 This evidence suggests the new fake local news sites are the latest effort from the anonymous hoaxsters who ran those sites.
-The subject matter is also similar, as many of the hoaxes on the new sites and involve strange sexual acts.
-The earliest hoax published by one the new sites appears to have gone online April 9 with the headline, "Casselberry woman charged after making cheating husband 'eat his own genitals."
+The subject matter is also similar, as many of the hoaxes on the new sites involve strange sexual acts.
+The earliest hoax published by one of the new sites appears to have gone online April 9 with the headline, "Casselberry woman charged after making cheating husband 'eat his own genitals."

 BuzzFeed News contacted the email address listed in the domain ownership record for BattyPost.com but has not heard back.
 Meanwhile, people should also be on the lookout for five other news sites that have the same AdSense code: PressUnion.org, BorderHerald.com, WeekendHerald.com, DenverInquirer.com, and TelegraphSun.com.
 They don't appear to be publishing new stories or hoaxes as of now, but could do so at anytime.